Digital marketing content you need to stop creating

 As my friend Ferris Bueller says, “Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.”

-The same goes for digital marketing.
+The same goes for digital (and especially) content marketing.
 The times have changed and we as marketers need to keep up.

 In that spirit, here are six types of digital marketing content we all need to stop creating so we have the time to look around and devote ourselves to better efforts.